hindu-comm/weblogs/manasataramgini/2014/06/2014-06-16_revisiting-dawn-in-the-rigveda.md

 within the R^igveda itself by maitrAvaruNi vasiShTha.
 This reference not only supports its antiquity but also suggests it was performed at dawn:

-ashochy agniH samidhAno asme upo adR^ishran tamasash chid antAH |
+ashochy agniH samidhAno asme upo adR^ishran tamasash chid antAH \|
-acheti ketur uShasaH purastAch Chriye divo duhitur jAyamAnaH ||
+acheti ketur uShasaH purastAch Chriye divo duhitur jAyamAnaH \|\|
 *agni has shone brightly when kindled (using samidh-s) by us;*
 *boundaries of darkness were visible.*
 *Eastward is seen the banner of uShas,*
 *one born to \[indicate\] the glory of dyaus’ daughter.*

-abhi vAM nUnam ashvinA suhotA stomaiH siShakti nAsatyA vivakvAn |
+abhi vAM nUnam ashvinA suhotA stomaiH siShakti nAsatyA vivakvAn \|
-pUrvIbhir yAtam pathyAbhir arvAk svarvidA vasumatA rathena ||
+pUrvIbhir yAtam pathyAbhir arvAk svarvidA vasumatA rathena \|\|
 *The good hotR^i faces you, O ashvin-s,*
-*now the eloquent chanter attends you with the recitation, O nAsatya-s\!*
+*now the eloquent chanter attends you with the recitation, O nAsatya-s!*
 *Come by the paths you have formerly traveled by,*
 *by the chariot that finds the light, laden with treasure.* (RV 7.67.2-3)